Chinchilla1988/CarND-Behavioral-Cloning-P3-master/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ## 4. Nvidia Model

 I decided to implement the Nvidia Model because it was succesfully implemented to drive a real car.
-The architecture is presented in image 6.
+The architecture is presented in figure 11.

 ![Figure 11](examples/nvidia.png?raw=true)